 There are three major clock movements: Quartz, Mechanical, and Automatic.
 These movements are responsible for the ticking motion of the clock, which is why it’s called as the heart of a watch.

-**Quartz movement – Dive watches with Quartz movement is battery powered on which the second hand moves in individual ticks.
+**Quartz movement – Quartz is battery powered on which the second hand moves in individual ticks.
 So far, Quartz is the most common clock movement which can be found on a range of wristwatches and wall clocks.
 It’s also cheaper than the two other types.

 NOTE: The so-called Japanese movement is a type of Quartz movement.